jamesbvaughan/jamesbvaughan.com/content/http.md

 title: HTTP
 ---

+_Note from 2024-11-02: I wrote this as a guide for a friend when I was in college in 2018._

 HTTP, or "Hypertext Transfer Protocol", is one of the most common protocols that computers use to talk to each other.